willpenington/bin_format/README.md

-Binstructor
+bin_format
 =========

-Binstructor makes it easy to deal with simple but large binary formats by generating the boilerplate Elixir code for you, including a Struct definition, encode and decode functions and helpers for pattern matching.
-Writing a binary pattern match for 37 different fields is tedious, so let Binstructor do it for you from a simple declaritive description that's easy to compare to the spec!
+bin_format generates the Elixir code for handling binary formats throuh structs.
+The code created by bin_format is the same as you would write by hand, but the fields and their order are kept in one place.

+The format description is done through the defformat macro, which uses a set of macros designed to make long specifications easy to transcribe and supports metaprogramming.

+## Supported Field Types
+The full documentation for supported field types can be found in the ExDoc files for the `BinFormat.FieldType.*` modules.

+### Built In
+Types supported in standard Elixir byte strings

+* `integer`
+* `binary` (and `bytes`)
+* `bitstring` (and `bits`)
+* `float`
+* `utf8`
+* `utf16`
+* `utf32`

+### Formatting
+* `constant` - Must be present for binary patterns to match
+* `padding` - Ignored on binary decode, set to a default on binary encode

+### Convenience
+* `ip_addr` - IP addresses in the :inet {a,b,c,d} format
+* `lookup` - Replace a decoded value with an Elixir term from a list

+### Custom
+Additional field types can be added by creating implentations of the `BinFormat.Field` protocol and wrapping the `BinFormat.FieldType.Util.add_field` macro.
+See ADDING_TYPES.md for more details.

 # Usage

-To define a new packet structure, create a module and add the Binstructure.Packet module with `use Binstructor.Packet`.
-This will add the `defpacket` macro which is where you define your fields.
+To define a new format, create a module and add the BinFormat module with `use BinFormat`.
+This will add the `defformat` macro which is where you define the fields and their order.

-Each field in the packet is defined by a function call.
-Basic data types are identified with the same name as in a binary pattern match.
+Each field in the packet is defined by a macro call.

 ## Example
 ```